TongZhou2017/itol.toolkit/README.md

 pak::pak('TongZhou2017/itol.toolkit')
 ```

 If you do not want to install `pak` package, you can use the most traditional installation method.
 However, pay attention to the installation of dependency packages.
-For a complete list of dependency packages and how to install them, see supplementary materials.
+For a complete list of dependency packages and how to install them, see [supplementary materials](https://tongzhou2017.github.io/itol.toolkit/articles/Installation.html#problems-caused-by-dependency-packages).

-There are two options available:

 Stable versions can be installed from CRAN official or development versions can be installed from GitHub, but dependency packages from BioConductor need to be installed using BiocManager.